-Any project where the end goal is revamping your space’s look, or you’re creating a look for the first time, the initial step should always be coming up with a solid plan.
+Any project where the end goal is revamping your space’s look, or you’re creating a look for the first time, the initial step should always be coming up with a solid plan, and that applies to stair design projects too.
 Only then will you have a solid idea of what you want and how it will look.

 There are several factors to take under consideration for this before you can know what the final result will look like.
-In the case of a spiral stair, those factors are automatically unique in form.
+In the case of spiral stair designs, those factors are automatically unique in form.
 But then again, that’s part of what you’re going with a spiral stair for your space—to have that unique shape define your space.